vaishnavigp/processbud-electron/README.md

-use command 'npm run dev' to start launching the ReactElectronApp
+use command 'npm run dev' to start launching the ProcessBud ReactElectronApp